 Team Leader placements (3 months)

-If you can’t make the above dates we also have placements departing in summer and autumn 2018.
 Other ICS partners also have different placement dates if ours don’t suit you.

 If you’re ready for the challenge, fill in the online application form and select Raleigh International from the list of agencies you want to volunteer with.